The Truth About Online Gambling – 15 Things You May Not Know But Should

-As of 2016, the online gambling market worldwide is a $45 billion a year industry.
-But it’s amazing how uneducated some people are about the industry.
+The online gambling market worldwide is an industry worth billions of dollars a year worldwide.
+But it’s amazing how little some people know about about gambling online.
 After all, it’s not like cars or fast food—not everyone participates.

-I’m writing this post from the United States, and the legal situation related to online gambling is murky at best.
+I’m writing this post from the United States, and the legal situation related to betting and gaming online is murky at best.
 There are no federal laws explicitly banning activities like online casino games and online poker, although the Federal Wire Act does forbid betting on sports over any kind of “telephone-like” device.
-But state laws vary widely.

 And in still other states, the laws prohibiting gambling are intentionally broad.
 They’ll often say something to the effect that using any device for gambling purposes that isn’t specifically mentioned in the laws of the state is illegal.
 This would presumably include a computer that’s connected to the Internet.

 But for practical purposes in the United States, gambling online might as well be completely legal.
 Gamblers are almost never charged or prosecuted for placing wagers online.
 The only exceptions I know of are a couple of cases related to sports betting, and in both of those cases, it’s likely that the sports bettors were facilitating bets for other people.
 (In other words, they were running their gambling like a business, which is always riskier than recreational gambling.)